 As to other fiction, he had Faulkner’s A Fable and The Town, two very divergent works; Jess Jr. knew Faulkner’s attorney Phil Stone and might have met the writer, but I feel he read Faulkner’s works more out of a desire to understand how this man from Lafayette County came to win a Nobel Prize than for any other reason.
 He also had a copy of Welty’s Golden Apples, which is puzzling, since of Welty’s works this is more rooted in classical mythology than any other, and my father was very much a student of reality.
 Like me, perhaps he was just a rube who came to read old books, and their poems and legends became a part of who he was.

 In retrospect Jess Jr. could well be considered a learned man, and as such he was quite different from his peers, who included the political lights of his day as well as an across-the-board array of businessmen and dignitaries but perhaps most importantly people from every walk of life.
-For all that I have a handful of his books, I have little of his life, since his papers were destroyed by his law partner, who was also his brother-in-law.
-He will always be a puzzle to the man I am, but not to the boy I was who loved him with every fiber of my being.
+For all that I have a handful of his books for a thread, he will always be a puzzle to the man I am, but not to the boy I was who loved him with every fiber of my being.